Resources

 Children and Bereavement by Wendy Duffy

-Albert Y. Hsu, Grieving a Suicide: A Loved One's Search for Comfort, Answers, and Hope
+Grieving a Suicide: A Loved One's Search for Comfort, Answers, and Hope by Albert Y. Hsu

-BOOK: Hsu's book draws on the Christian faith to assist suicide survivors to the God who offers comfort in our grief.
+BIOGRAPHY/AUTOBIOGRAPHY: Hsu's book draws on the Christian faith to assist suicide survivors.

 First Steps Through Bereavement by Sue Mayfield